firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

 ## Load data using a wizard

 The **Load data** wizard can help you get started loading data from an Amazon S3 bucket using a simple workflow.
 You can use the wizard to both create an engine and load your data.
 The wizard also guides you through setting up an AWS connection.
-To use the wizard, you will need the url of an Amazon S3 bucket.
+To use the wizard, you will need the uniform resource locator (URL) of an Amazon S3 bucket.
 If credentials are required to access the data that you want to load, you will also need an AWS Key ID and your AWS Secret Key.
 In most steps in the wizard, you can view the SQL commands associated with your selections in the **Load data** main window by selecting **Show SQL script** in the left navigation pane at the bottom of the window.

 To use the wizard, use the following steps:
 1. Log into the Firebolt workspace.
 2. Select the (+) icon from the left navigation pane next to **Databases**.
 3. Select **Load data** from the drop-down menu.
 4. In the window that appears, set up an AWS connection.
-    1. If you are using public data and no credentials are required to access it, provide the url for your Amazon S3 bucket, and select **Next step**.
+    1. If you are using public data and no credentials are required to access it, provide the URL for your Amazon S3 bucket, and select **Next step**.
     2. If credentials are required, Firebolt needs to provide this information to AWS in order to retrieve data on your behalf.
-Provide the url for your Amazon S3 bucket, AWS Key ID, and AWS Secret Key.
+Provide the URL for your Amazon S3 bucket, AWS Key ID, and AWS Secret Key.
 The following apply:
         1. The AWS Key ID is an AWS access key that is associated with an AWS user or AWS IAM role.
 The AWS access key is a 20-character string such as ‘AKIAIOSFODNN7EXAMPLE’.
         2. The AWS Secret Key is an AWS secret access key associated with the user or role associated with the AWS access key.
 The AWS secret access key is a 40-character string such as ‘wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY’.
 For more information about these credentials, see [Create Access Key and Secret ID in AWS](creating-access-keys-aws.md).
     3. If you aren’t ready to use your own data, you can use a Firebolt test dataset from the fictional company, [Ultra Fast Gaming Inc](https://help.firebolt.io/t/ultra-fast-gaming-firebolt-sample-dataset/250).
-Enter the following Amazon S3 bucket into Amazon S3 storage url:
+Enter the following Amazon S3 bucket into Amazon S3 storage URL:
 `s3://firebolt-publishing-public/help_center_assets/firebolt_sample_dataset/`.
 The name of the data set is `levels.csv`.
 5. Select **Next step**.
 6. Select an engine to load data.
 If the engine that you want to use already exists, select it from the dropdown list next to **Select engine for ingestion**.
 Otherwise, select **Create new engine** from the dropdown list, and do the following: